Documentation / Plugins

 Plugins

-The most basic things you can do is list configured plugins (which are currently used), disable one of the default plugin, or add/enable more plugins.
+The most basic things you can do are list configured plugins (which are currently used), disable one of the default plugins, or add/enable more plugins.

 You can list the plugins that will be used when you do a run: